protocolbuffers/protocolbuffers.github.io/content/reference/cpp/cpp-generated.md

     -   Sets the oneof case to `kBar` and returns a pointer to the mutable Bar object that stores the field's value.
-If the oneof case was not `kBar` prior to the call, then the returned Bar will have none of its fields set (i.e. it will be identical to a newly-allocated Bar).
+If the oneof case was not `kBar` prior to the call, then the returned Bar will have none of its fields set (that is, it will be identical to a newly-allocated Bar).
     -   After calling this, `has_bar()` will return `true`, `bar()` will return a reference to the same instance of `Bar` and `example_name_case()` will return `kBar`.